RacquelNinaDennison/MultiNetworkBatchingUsingASP/README.md

 Stage-1 cost on the industrial instance:

-With the paper's exact capacity constraint the cost lands roughly 17% above the paper's value, and the residual gap is attributable to the solver budget:
+With the paper's exact capacity constraint, the cost lands roughly 17% above the paper's value, and the residual gap is attributable to the solver budget:
 SCIP does not prove optimality in 1800 s where the paper's Gurobi converges in seconds.
 The Stage-1 formulation is therefore treated as a faithful